Ridesharing Driver

 The driver below started the order expecting $32 and received $77—one for the record books.

-Tip baiting will remain possible as long as Uber Eats includes tip info in the upfront estimate and allows customers to change a tip after the order is over.
+Tip baiting will remain possible as long as Uber Eats includes tip info in the upfront estimate and allows customers to change their tip after the order is over.

 One potential way to avoid tip baiting and bad ratings is to cancel on an order that is going poorly.